WHYAMERICASUCKS.COM

 Slower population growth does not erase an accumulated shortage

 Statistics Canada says Canada's population fell by 103,504 in the fourth quarter of 2025 as non-permanent resident counts declined.
-That matters politically, because population growth has been one of the loudest arguments in the housing debate.

 More Stories